-When one wants to see something new in them, many choose to dye their hair in a different color.
-And bleaching is one primary process in doing so, especially when a lighter shade of hair is the goal.
-But not a lot of individuals know how bleaching can affect the hair.
-While others do not know about this, some who have been bleaching their hair must do.
-And there’s one crucial question to ask here—how long should one wait before bleaching their hair again?
+When people want to see something new in themselves, many choose to dye their hair a different color.
+Bleaching is one primary process, especially when a lighter hair shade is the goal.
+However, not many individuals know how bleaching can affect hair.
+While others do not know about this, some who have been bleaching their hair must.
+And there’s one crucial question: how long should one wait before bleaching their hair again?

-In this article, we will describe what bleaching is.
-Questions about hair bleaching will be answered, including the primary concern of many—how long until one can bleach their hair again.
+In this article, we will describe bleaching and answer questions about it, including the primary concern of many—how long until one can bleach their hair again.
 There can be positive outcomes when one bleaches their hair to achieve a specific hair color—like feeling that new confidence.
 However, several downsides also come with it.
-Thus, this writing will also include the adverse effects of bleaching.
+Thus, this paper will also discuss the adverse effects of bleaching.
 We will discuss surrounding topics, too, to address frequently asked questions about hair bleaching.

 What is Hair Bleaching?

-Hair bleaching is a chemical process used to remove the color from hair.
-It has an alkaline agent that opens the hair cuticle.
+Hair bleaching is a chemical process used to remove hair color.
+It uses an alkaline agent that opens the hair cuticle.
 The oxidative agent seeps through the hair cortex and destroys the natural melanin that gives hair its natural color.
-When one leaves this chemical in the hair, it will get lighter in color.
+When this chemical is left in the hair, it will get lighter in color.
 However, depending on the hair’s original tone, it can lighten to a yellowish or reddish shade before eventually lightening to platinum blonde.

 One can bleach hair by going to a salon, but nowadays, anyone can do it even at home.
 Although it’s best to let a professional hair colorist do it, at-home bleaching has become common.
-Many have learned to bleach their hair by themselves to save more money and time going to the salon.
-Several tutorial videos are available online where one can learn tons of information on how to bleach hair.
+Many have learned to bleach their hair to save money and time going to the salon.
+Several tutorial videos are available online to help you discover much information on bleaching hair.
 The following are questions often asked about the process of hair bleaching.

 How Do I Prepare My Hair For Bleaching?